-- Covered in-network Medicare Part A and Part B Services - Medicare Part B drugs - Residential treatment program Services covered in the "Substance Use Disorder Treatment" and "Mental Health Services" sections
+- Covered in-network Medicare Part A and Part B Services - Medicare Part B drugs (all other drugs do not apply) - Residential treatment program Services covered in the "Substance Use Disorder Treatment" and "Mental Health Services" sections

-Copayments and Coinsurance you pay for Services that are not described above, do not apply to the out-of-pocket maximum.
+Copayments and Coinsurance you pay for Services that are not described above, do not apply to the out-ofpocket maximum.
 For these Services, you must pay Copayments or Coinsurance even if you have already reached the out-of-pocket maximum.
 In addition: